PEP 768 – Safe external debugger interface for CPython

 field

-- Write a string of Python code to be executed into the
+- Write a filename containing Python code to be executed into the

 Once the interpreter reaches the next safe point, it will execute the script provided by the debugger.